• Skip to main content

 • Divide the dough up into equal pieces (best to use a kitchen scale), and using flour-dusted hands, shape each portion into a ball.
 Allow to rest for another 30 minutes (covered up by a clean linen towel).

-• Preheat frying oil (I used safflower oil) to 160°C/320°F and bake in batches (you will want the donuts to be able to swim on the surface) for about 5 minutes or until golden on the outside (flipping once).
+• Preheat frying oil (I prefer using avocado oil) to 160°C/320°F and bake in 3 batches, 4 Berliner each batch.
+You will want the donuts to be able to swim on the surface.

 • Fill each Berliner with your favorite jam using a decorating bag and filling tip and dust with powdered sugar.
 I also LOVE filling them with plum butter!
 So lecker!